wizzie-io/wizzie-io.github.io/pages/wdp/1.0.0/prelude/prelude/index.md

 A plugin is an optional extension of Terra-Box which might add new components of modify some of the existent ones (E.g: reputation, mobility).
 A plugin is defined in a git repository on a similar way to Terra-Box.

-Prelude manages the plugins of a deploy by using a class called **PluginManager**.
 When a plugin is added to a deploy, Prelude clones it git repository into the `plugins` folder.
 At the time a plugin is added to a deploy, all its global modules are added to the Working directory and its vars are added to the `vars` global folder.

 Moreover, once a plugin is added to a deploy, it can be also added to a user component.
 Then, its user modules and vars are taken into account.